sofianelatifi/sofianelatifi.github.io/research.md

 ## Conference Presentations

 I have shared my research findings at prestigious conferences and seminars, such as:

-- *ECSR 2024*: Presented “The Two Dimensions of the Retreat from Marriage.”
-- *PAA 2024* and the *LSE Demography Seminar*: Discussed “The Defensive Function of Traditions.”
-- *ECPR General Conference on Organised Crime (2022)*: Presented “Why Are Organised Criminals Less Likely to Be Single?”
+• *INED* – Seminar series of the research group on International Migration and Minorities, November 2024
+• *ECSR*, September 2024
+• *PAA*, April 2024
+• *LSE* Demography Seminar, April 2024
+• *ECPR* General conference on Organised Crime, July 2022

 ## Research Experience

-My hands-on research experience includes:
+My hands-on research experience before the Ph.D. includes:
 - Assisting on a project about the labour market integration of children of immigrants at **CRIS, Sciences Po Paris**.
 - Contributing to research on work satisfaction at **CEET, CNAM**.